You are here

 Create movement in your emotions with movement in your body.
 Work it out and process while you move.

-For 5 mins focus on 1 thing or action only, like eating food.
+For five minutes focus on one thing or action only, like eating food.
 Be aware of all senses - see, hear, taste, touch and smell.

 Place a heating pad on your neck and shoulders or anywhere else you feel tense.
 Let your stresses melt away and just relax.

 Make relaxation a routine.
 Schedule it in so you can relax regularly.
 It's especially useful if you're busy.

 Relaxation techniques take practice, be patient with yourself as you learn.
 If something doesn't work, try a new technique.